bwb0101/build_openwrt/net/banip/files/README.md

 * Procd network interface trigger support
 * Add new or edit existing banIP feeds on your own with the LuCI integrated custom feed editor
 * Supports external allowlist URLs to reference additional IPv4/IPv6 feeds
+* Supports allowing / blocking of certain VLAN forwards

 ## Prerequisites
 * **[OpenWrt](https://openwrt.org)**, latest stable release or a snapshot with nft/firewall 4 and logd/logread support
-* A download utility with SSL support: 'aria2c', 'curl', full 'wget' or 'uclient-fetch' with one of the 'libustream-*' SSL libraries
+* A download utility with SSL support: 'aria2c', 'curl', full 'wget' or 'uclient-fetch' with one of the 'libustream-*' SSL libraries, the latter one doesn't provide support for ETag HTTP header
 * A certificate store like 'ca-bundle', as banIP checks the validity of the SSL certificates of all download sites by default
 * For E-Mail notifications you need to install and setup the additional 'msmtp' package